pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1062 Without Power

+Today in my house the power failed for a couple of hours and the bad thing is that I was on working hours sometimes I think I'm a little silly with these things I thought I was not going to be able to work during the day and I just had to go to a place where there was electricity sometimes I forget that I already have a laptop.

 ##### Day 1061 New Book About Soft Skills

 Today I start read a new book about Soft Skills, this book start with a great advice,